Golden Agri Resources Ltd

 148. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles applies to all suppliers?

-The company only commits suppliers to apply the following: freedom of association, right to organise and collective bargaining, no discrimination, minimum age, and prohibition of forced and child labour.
-Commitment to minimum age and equal remuneration is not reported.
+The company only commits suppliers to six ILO conventions, including freedom of association, right to organise and collective bargaining, no discrimination, minimum age, and prohibition of forced and child labour.
+Commitment to minimum age, equal remuneration, Occupational Safety and Health, and Promotional Framework for Occupational Safety and Health are not reported.

 149. Progress on commitment to respect all workers' rights?